 If you find yourself in the category of trying to conceive over the age of 40, you probably already know that it comes with its unique set of age-related challenges.
-Then, if you add infertility to the mix, you may be left feeling deflated.
+Then, if you add infertility to the mix, you may be left feeling defeated.
 However, if you have been diagnosed with infertility over 40, your dreams of starting a family do not have to stop there.
 Whether you’re exploring assisted reproductive technologies, considering alternative family-building options, or seeking to understand the factors that impact infertility over 40, Carolinas Fertility Institute has you covered.

 Infertility Over 40: 5 Things You May Not Know

-While there is so much information swimming around the internet about infertility over 40, it is easy to get overwhelmed.
+While there is so much information available on the internet about infertility over 40, it is easy to get overwhelmed.
 At times it is difficult to determine what information is accurate.
 Below are 5 facts you may find surprising:

-- Perimenopausal Women Can Still Conceive: Perimenopause can last for approximately 10 years and during this time the quality of a woman’s eggs significantly reduce.
-However, it is still possible to conceive during this time, depending upon where your body is in the perimenopausal process.
+- Perimenopausal Women Can Still Conceive: Perimenopause can last for approximately 10 years, and during this time, the quality of a woman’s eggs significantly reduces.
+However, it is still possible to conceive during this time, depending on where your body is in the perimenopausal process.

 Although the facts above may seem discouraging, with the help of a fertility expert, such as Carolina Fertility, your dream of starting a family can come to fruition.
 In fact, at Carolinas Fertility Institute, there are several ways women over 40 can start a family, including: